WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 ----------

 In the end we report our findings.
-All wallets that fail at any of the above questions is considered high risk in our estimate.
+All wallets that fail at any of the above questions are considered high risk in our estimate.
 We might contact the wallet provider, try to find out what went wrong and report on the respective communication.
 We will list bug bounties and other observations that might influence the wallet security.